 A screen stating 'This Option is Not Installed' will appear.
-The 482C16 does not come standard with an input filter, but the option is available.
+These models do not come standard with an input filter, but the option is available.
 Contact the factory for more information.

 Each channel's input filter setting can be set independently of the other channels.
-To change the Input Filter setting from the main menu, use the left / right $\leftarrow \rightarrow$ arrow keys until the cursor is over the FLTi option, and then press the Enter button.
+To change the input filter setting from the main menu, use the left / right \longleftrightarrow arrow keys until the cursor is over the FLTi option, and then press the Enter button.

 The following submenu will appear.
 Choose the channel you wish to change by using the up \uparrow and down \downarrow arrow keys.
-Next, use the left / right \longleftrightarrow arrow key to move the flashing cursor over to the INP Filter column.
-To change the Filter setting, use either the up \uparrow or down \downarrow arrow key to select either 'On' or 'Off', once you have the desired setting selected hit ENTER to apply it.
+Next, use the left / right \longleftrightarrow arrow key to move the flashing cursor over to the INP filter column.
+To change the filter setting, use either the up \uparrow or down \downarrow arrow key to select either 'On' or 'Off', once you have the desired setting selected hit ENTER to apply it.